 Determining the relationship between the bioassessment result, the associated decision or action level (e.g., water quality criteria), and the minimum detectable difference associated with the method; and

-Determining the reasonable cause for a poor bioassessment score (e.g., water quality, hydrology, and/or habitat) and ensuring that the data are appropriately used to address the causative factor(s).
+Determining the reasonable cause for a poor bioassessment score (e.g., water quality, hydrology, and/or habitat) and ensuring that the data are appropriately used to address the causative factor(s) (i.e. LVI stressor identification) .

 Determining the Extent to Which the Bioassessment Data Set Fulfills the Objectives of the Project